Design history · Contemporary ornamental typography

 The designer who argued ornament is not a crime.

-Marian Bantjes (born 1963) is the Canadian graphic artist, typographer and lettering designer who rebuilt ornament's reputation in a profession that had spent a century rejecting it.
+Marian Bantjes (born 1963) is the Canadian graphic artist, typographer and lettering designer who put ornament back on the table after a century of modernist rejection.
 Working from Bowen Island, British Columbia, she produces editorial identities, custom lettering and book-length arguments for beauty as a serious design category.

 Key facts